-CBI charges Class XI boy for Pradyuman Thakur murder: Agency's claims expose discrepancies in Gurugram Police probe
+CBI charges Class 11 boy for seven-year-old's murder; agency's claims expose discrepancies in Gurugram Police probe - Firstpost

 A statement released by the agency, as quoted by ANI said: "CBI has apprehended a child in conflict with the law, a student of a senior class at Ryan International School (Sohna Road, Gurugram) in an ongoing case relating to the murder of a seven-year-old boy.
 Initial investigation revealed the child in a conflict of the law...wanted to have the examination and parent-teacher meeting in school postponed."

-According to sources in the CBI quoted by IANS, the senior student was seen with a knife inside the school campus on the day seven-year-old Pradyuman Thakur was killed with his throat slit in the school's bathroom.
+According to sources in the CBI quoted by IANS, the senior student was seen with a knife inside the school campus on the day the seven-year-old was killed with his throat slit in the school's bathroom.

 According to Zee News, the CBI further said that the 16-year-old student used the knife as the murder weapon and later flushed it in the washroom.